sitamgithub-MSIT/YoloPose/README.md

 # YoloPose

-This is a simple gradio app to demonstrate how to use Yolo11 pose estimation models to detect human poses in images.
+This is a simple gradio app to demonstrate how to use Yolo pose estimation models to detect human poses in images.